Art is a vital, somewhat intangible, therapy that we have access to, and it's not just for our little ones.

 Self-esteem: The journey will give you a feeling of self-accomplishment, which can be very helpful to increase your self-love and appreciation.

 Emotional release: The biggest benefit is gaining a healthy outlet for expressing and letting go of certain emotions.
 Complex feelings like sadness or anger can be hard to make sense of or put into words.
-This is where art can help, giving you a channel and outlet to reflect on how you're feeling.
+This is where art therapy can help, giving you a channel and outlet to reflect on how you're feeling.

 Stress relief: Combating anxiety, depression, or emotional trauma is stressful and can be draining for your mind and body.
 Art therapy can be used to relieve stress when you need it the most.

-Where to start with art therapy to help ease your anxiety.
+Where to start with art therapy.